 Generally, you can expect prices in cities like Tbilisi and Batumi to be marginally higher than elsewhere in the country, but this isn’t normally significant if you know where to visit and what to look for.
-Having lived in Tbilisi for over a year, we are well-versed on the costs of the city and find it to incredibly affordable, especially when compared to may other European destinations.
+After having lived in Tbilisi for nearly two years, we are well-versed on the costs of the city and find it to be incredibly affordable, especially when compared to many other European destinations.

 What is wonderful about Georgia is that, contrary to a lot of other Eastern European countries, there are plentiful vegetarian options and vegetables play a huge role in traditional cuisine.
 In fact, it is actually quite an easy country to travel in if you are a vegetarian or a vegan.

 Along with the flavourful and diverse cuisine, it would be remiss if this Georgia travel guide didn’t mention wine.
 Georgia claims to be the birthplace of wine, with archaeological evidence dating to wine production more than 8,000 years ago.
 And Georgian wine is really something special.
 With countless endemic grape varieties, wine is traditionally fermented with full skin contact (white wine, too!) in subterranean clay pots called qvevri.

 Many families make their own wine and, along with that, they also use the by-product of grapes to produce the local spirit — Chacha!
 This is Georgia’s answer to Italian grappa and it is incredibly potent — some homemade varieties can have alcohol contents that exceed 60%!

 All in all, sampling Georgian food and drink is one of the absolute highlights of travelling to this incredible nation.
 And if you want to learn more about what dishes to expect (or find some recipes on how to make some Georgian favourites), make sure to browse the articles below!

 Transportation in Georgia